Reviewed by Nina Knudsen

 In BC, the Residential Tenancy Act says that you, the landlord, must make sure the property is “suitable for occupation.”
-This means that you are responsible for the repair of the unit, including such things as:
+It’s the landlord’s responsibility to ensure a safe, comfortable home.
+That means taking care of such things as:

 You are also responsible for repairing anything else that you have included in the rent, such as: